Parliamentary authority: Demeter's Manual of Parliamentary Law and Procedure

 Demeter's Manual of Parliamentary Law and Procedure, first published in 1948 by George Demeter, is another parliamentary authority in North America.
 It is often favored by North American labor unions and Hellenic organizations.
 As of 2016, Demeter is published by the American Institute of Parliamentarians.

 Legislative assemblies

-Legislative assemblies in all countries, because of their nature, tend to have specialized of rules that differ from parliamentary procedure used by clubs and organizations.
+Legislative assemblies in all countries, because of their nature, tend to have specialized rules that differ from parliamentary procedure used by clubs and organizations.

-Parliaments
+Westminster-style Parliaments

 The UK Parliament follows Erskine May's Treatise on the Law, Privileges, Proceedings and Usage of Parliament (also known as Erskine May: Parliamentary Practice).
 There are also the Standing Orders for each House.

 The House of Commons of Canada follows Beauchesne's Parliamentary Rules and Forms.
 Bourinot's Rules of Order is another book used in Anglophone Canada.
 In Quebec, the Procédure des assemblées délibérantes (commonly known as Le Code Morin) are rules of order in French.

 The Australian House of Representatives follows House of Representatives Practice.
 The Australian Senate follows Odgers' Australian Senate Practice.
 Each Australian state and territory house of Parliament has its own rules.
 A number of procedural reference works are used by other organisations in Australia.